kate-chern/cinema-app/README.md

 # Cinema service

 ### Project description:
-This is a simple cinema service web application where we can do reservation tickets, authenticate or registration user and execute CRUD operations.
+This is a simple cinema service web application for cinema networks.
+Using that we can do reservation tickets, authenticate or registration user and execute CRUD operations.
+There we have two types of users: Admin and user(customer), which of them has its own authority for the execution of different operations.

 ![Logo](https://static.miraheze.org/avidwiki/thumb/f/fd/Cinema_Service_%28%EC%8B%9C%EB%84%A4%EB%A7%88%EC%84%9C%EB%B9%84%EC%8A%A4%29_-_2001.jpg/350px-Cinema_Service_%28%EC%8B%9C%EB%84%A4%EB%A7%88%EC%84%9C%EB%B9%84%EC%8A%A4%29_-_2001.jpg)